Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest.md

 UnsetJobProperties ensures that no value is present for JobProperties, not even an explicit nil
 ### GetEntryParameters

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetEntryParameters() []CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetEntryParameters() []ModelsCertificateStoreTypesCertificateStoreTypeEntryParameter`

 GetEntryParameters returns the EntryParameters field if non-nil, zero value otherwise.

 ### GetEntryParametersOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetEntryParametersOk() (*[]CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) GetEntryParametersOk() (*[]ModelsCertificateStoreTypesCertificateStoreTypeEntryParameter, bool)`

 GetEntryParametersOk returns a tuple with the EntryParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetEntryParameters

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) SetEntryParameters(v []CSSCMSDataModelModelsCertificateStoreTypesCertificateStoreTypeEntryParameter)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateStoresTypesCertificateStoreTypeCreationRequest) SetEntryParameters(v []ModelsCertificateStoreTypesCertificateStoreTypeEntryParameter)`

 SetEntryParameters sets EntryParameters field to given value.